zpilat/Django-warehouse/README.md

 ## ✍️ Author

-Created by [zpilat](https://github.com/zpilat) to support real maintenance operations in a Czech manufacturing company.
+Created by [zpilat](https://github.com/zpilat) to support real maintenance operations in a Slovak manufacturing company.

 ---